Title: Drawing Parallels Across Scripts

 Type Designer and Co-founder, Ek Type, Mumbai

-A graduate of Sir J J Institute of Applied Art, Noopur is a type designer and calligrapher from Mumbai.
-She is the co-founder of Ek Type – a collaborative type design studio that focuses on designing contemporary Indian typefaces.
-She is fascinated by the variety of letterforms in Indian scripts and designs type in Devanagari, Bengali, Gujarati and Latin scripts.
-Her work includes custom Bengali and Devanagari typefaces for television channels Star Jalsa and LifeOk, open source typefaces Mukta Vaani (Gujarati), Mukta Mahee (Gurmukhi), Modak (Latin) and Baloo Bhai (Gujarati), Baloo Da (Bangla), Baloo (Latin).
-Her work has won a D&AD, Black and Blue Elephants at Kyoorius Design Awards and has been featured in 365 typo and in Typografica’s favourite typefaces of 2015 and 2016.
-Noopur is an active member of ‘Aksharaya’– A non-profit that channelises its collective efforts to document, promote, explore and create awareness about Indian scripts.
-She has conducted workshops on calligraphy and letterform design at notable design schools in India, including the IDC, Srishti, NIFT and at the annual Typography Day conference held in India.
-She loves eating, travelling, reading fiction and chooses to stay away from social media.
+Noopur Datye is a type designer and calligrapher from Mumbai, India.
+A graduate of Sir J J Institute of Applied Art, she is one of the co-founders of Ek Type, a collaborative type foundry that has designed typefaces in sixteen of the many scripts used in India.
+She mostly works with Devanagari and Bengali scripts.
+Her work includes custom Bengali and Devanagari typefaces for television channels Star Jalsa and LifeOk, open source typefaces Mukta Vaani (Gujarati), Mukta Mahee (Gurmukhi), Baloo (Gujarati, Bangla), Noto (Dogra, Gunjala Gondi and Masaram Gondi) and the Anek Mukti-script Family.
+Her work has won several awards including Graphite and Wooden pencils at D&AD, the Black Elephant at Kyoorius Design Awards and has been featured in 365 typo and in Typografica’s favourite typefaces of 2015 and 2016.
+Noopur is an active member of Aksharaya and regularly conducts workshops on calligraphy and letterform design at design schools and conferences in India.